12 Jul 2018

 “In the consumer food industry, one miss-step today requires an immediate response, as just about every consumer hears about the issue immediately through social media.
 This could mean a huge cost product recall, but we have seen that the speed of response is just as important as the response itself.
 There is no time for delay.
 We need to show commitment to the consumer.”

 Social media is also a great friend.
 If you know what to do with it, that is.
 B2C companies are well advanced.
 B2B companies are mostly still scratching the surface.

 “Technology is changing what our customers respond to and this is changing our business.
 Communication with consumers is now much more of a dialogue.
 The brand has to stand for something and the communication is not one-way.
 The peer group that social media has brought has changed the way people decide what to buy.
 Decisions have become independent of brand and its advertising – they look for other research.”

 More and more B2B companies are starting to use social media to interact with the consumer who is two or more steps away in the supply chain.
-At this stage, much of this is innovative play, but they know it is important.
+At this stage, much of this is an innovative play, but they know it is important.

 The smartphone has brought great convenience to everyone.
 You only need to consider the way Uber has changed things to understand this.
-We have all come to expect more, and to get it faster.
-Now, this runs through every business environment, because our staff and customers are all expecting more.
+We have all come to expect more and to get it faster.
+Now, this runs through every business environment because our staff and customers are all expecting more.

 “The true disruptor is consumer expectations.”

 B2B company leaders recognize the changing customer expectations, but re-training their people to deliver in a different way is a struggle.
 Previously successful business models are being challenged, as these comments illustrate.

 “We are a disruptor of our market and try to see the world through the lens of our customers, but the biggest disruptor of our business is the needs of account management, as the needs of our customers change.”